Mutalenic/blog_app/README.md

-## Blog app - Creating A Data Model
+## Blog App - Processing Data in Models

-In this project, I have used migration files to build my schema.
+In this project, I have set up our models for the following tables: Users, Posts, Comments, and Likes and have setup the foreign key in the table schema.

+I

 ## Built with
 - Ruby